 Creating an inclusive workplace

-Think: When people don’t feel comfortable being their true selves, they’re investing emotional energy into censoring themselves and adjusting their behaviour to fit in.
+Think: When people don’t feel comfortable being their true selves, they’re investing emotional energy into censoring themselves and adjusting their behavior to fit in.
 That energy and thought power could be harnessed far more effectively into productive areas once those barriers are removed.

 - Role models can be key here; they illustrate the possibility of success and are a fantastic way to inspire hope.